dell/karavi-topology/docs/GETTING_STARTED_GUIDE.md

 ### Grafana

-Volume visibility is provided through the karavi-topology service and Grafana.
-This service exposes an endpoint that can be consumed by Grafana to display CSI driver provisioned volume characteristics correlated with volumes on the storage system.
-The [Grafana Topology dashboard](../grafana/dashboards) requires the following version of Grafana deployed in the Kubernetes cluster running the karavi-topology service.
+The [Grafana Topology dashboard](../grafana/dashboards) requires Grafana to be deployed in the same Kubernetes cluster as the topology service.
+Configure your Grafana instance after successful deployment of the topology service.

 | Supported Version | Helm Chart                                                |
 | ----------------- | --------------------------------------------------------- |
 | 7.3.0-7.3.2       | [Grafana Helm chart](https://github.com/grafana/helm-charts/tree/main/charts/grafana) |

+Volume visibility is provided through the topology service.
+Topology service exposes an endpoint that can be consumed by Grafana to display CSI driver provisioned volume characteristics correlated with volumes on the storage system.

+#### Configure topology dashboard

+To add the topology dashboard to Grafana, log in and click the + icon in the side menu.
+Then click Import.
+From here you can upload the JSON file or paste the JSON text directly into the text area.

+#### Configure sources and plugins

 Grafana must be configured with the following data sources/plugins: